adomi-io/boilerplate-odoo/README.md

 > **Want to lower your license costs?**
 >
 > Try our [odoo-community-base](https://github.com/adomi-io/odoo-community-base) base image
 > which includes some helpful OCA packages and additional addons.
-Set the `ODOO_DOCKER_IMAGE` arg to:
+Set the `ODOO_BASE_IMAGE` arg to:
 > ```md
 > ghcr.io/adomi-io/odoo-community-base:latest
 > ```